Skysura/Project-Fighter/README.md

 Project-Fighter
 ===============

-A Game, everything is just for testing atm.
-All graphical features is drawn in ms paint.
+A Game, everything is just for testing atm aka all graphical features is drawn in ms paint.